-The description of complex regional pain syndromes (CRPS) dates back to the mid 19th century when Mitchell first described this condition in 1864.
+The description of complex regional pain syndromes (CRPS) dates back to the mid-19th century when Mitchell first described this condition in 1864.
 Mitchell, a civil war surgeon, coined the term causalgia, meaning burning pain.(1) The most striking feature of this condition is that the degree of pain is disproportional to the extent of injury.
 The onset of CRPS typically follows an injury.
-Injuries may be minor, such as a sprains or fracture, or may be significant such as an amputation.(2)
+Injuries may be minor, such as a sprain or fracture, or may be significant, such as an amputation.(2)

 Post-traumatic pain syndrome

 Due to confusion arising from the many names for this set of symptoms, The International Association for the Study of Pain (IASP) developed nomenclature to more accurately describe chronic pain.(5) IASP coined the term complex regional pain syndrome (CRPS) and broke CRPS into two categories:

 CRPS 1 - Consists of pain, sensory abnormalities, abnormal sweating and blood flow, abnormal motor system function and trophic changes (thickening of the skin and nails, coarse thin hair growth) and atrophy of the superficial and deep tissues (skin, muscle, bone.)
 CRPS 1 may or may not present with an injury.
 Injuries are benign, such as a sprain or contusion with no identifiable injury to the nerve.